-If you want to block a specific part, read how you can block right-click for a particular section of your page.
+If you want to block a specific part, read how to block right-click for a particular section of your page.

 You can also disable right-click with the help of a Plugin.
-For this, Install, and activate WordPress Plugin named WP Content Copy Protection & No Right Click.
+Install and activate WordPress Plugin WP Content Copy Protection & No Right Click for this.

 The plugin will disable Ctrl+C, Ctrl+V, Ctrl+Shift+I, and Ctrl+U, and protect the website from being copied.
 The plugin warns with a notice that the content is protected when someone right-clicks on your website.
 This feature is free with the plugin.

-That means disabling right-click; you’re making you are harming the UX of the website.
+That means disabling right-click; you’re making you are harming the user experience of the website.
 That will indirectly impact the website’s SEO.
 We will not recommend this method as it hampers the website’s organic reach.